jagregory/abrash-black-book/src/chapter-01.md

 obvious—ways to get the same results faster.
 Let's start by considering why Listing 1.4 is so much better than Listing 1.1.
-Like `read()`, `getc()` calls DOS to read from the file; the speed improvement of Listing 1.4 over Listing 1.1 occurs because `getc()` eads many bytes at once via DOS, then manages those bytes for us.
+Like `read()`, `getc()` calls DOS to read from the file; the speed improvement of Listing 1.4 over Listing 1.1 occurs because `getc()` reads many bytes at once via DOS, then manages those bytes for us.
 That's faster than reading them one at a time using `read()`—but there's no reason to think that it's faster than having our program read and manage blocks